White minimalist kitchen.

 What should I look for when applying for a home equity loan?

-Look for a home equity loan with a low interest rate, affordable origination fees, fair repayment terms and monthly payments that fit your budget.
+Look for a lender that offers you a home equity loan with a low interest rate, affordable origination fees, fair repayment terms and monthly payments that fit your budget.

 The Bottom Line: A Home Equity Loan Could Be Right For You